CarlSargunar/Umbraco-Docker/Article_2.md

 Before diving into networks, we need to touch on ports - when a container is created, you define which ports internally are accessable outside the container.
 If you don't, the container will still run, but it won't be accessible from outside the container.
 In the CLI, ports are exposed using the -p flag, and are defined as host:container.

-In our previous example we exposed port 8000 externally mapped to port 80 internally for the website containers, and port 1400 externally mapped internally to port 1433 for the database container.
+In our previous example we exposed port 8000 externally mapped to port 80 internally on the container for the website containers, and port 1400 externally mapped internally to port 1433 for the database container.

     docker run --name umbdock -p 8000:80 -v media:/app/wwwroot/media -v logs:/app/umbraco/Logs -e ASPNETCORE_ENVIRONMENT='Staging' --network=umbNet -d umbdock